 Benefits of consuming Chia Seeds on Keto

-- Chia Seeds are often called as super seeds from Mexico since they offer a large number of nutrients with very little calories.
+- Chia Seeds are often called as super seeds from Mexico since they offer many nutrients with very little calories.

 - The carb content in Chia seeds is primarily fiber.